dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A0: DCE Master Artifact List
 # Date Created: C1
 # Author: AI Model & Curator
-# Updated on: C16 (Add A11 for Regression Case Studies)
+# Updated on: C19 (Add A12 for Logging and Debugging Guide)

 ## 1. Purpose